Brad Gilbert: Style of play

 Unlike many other professional players of his era, Gilbert did not have a major offensive weapon such as an overpowering serve or forehand.
 His best asset was his ability to keep the ball in play.
 He hit the ball most often at a slow but accurate pace and was sometimes called a pusher.
-In his 2002 autobiography, John McEnroe called Gilbert a pusher and claimed that Gilbert had the ability to bring talented players down to his type of game.
-In addition, McEnroe stated that Gilbert was the most negative person he had ever played tennis against, and he was riled by Gilbert's alleged non-stop tirades against himself while playing.

 Gilbert kept an open stance and did not turn much during the swing at the baseline.
 This enabled him to control the game through oversight and tempo, despite his defensive style.
 He built his game around destroying his opponent's rhythm.
 He forced his opponent into long rallies by hitting the ball high over the net and deep into his opponent's court.
 If an opponent employed a slow pace, Gilbert attacked decisively, often at the net.
 He was one of the sport's top strategists as a player.
 Although he was easy to get along with outside the court, Gilbert was a fierce competitor with a sometimes annoying style of play, focusing on his opponent's weaknesses.
 Both his style of play and his mental approach brought him wins over the world's top players and kept him near the top 10 for six years.
 The title of Gilbert's 1994 nonfiction book, Winning Ugly, was a self-deprecating nod to his unorthodox but successful tennis career.

 Davis Cup

-Gilbert compiled a 10–5 record in Davis Cup play from 1986–93, with a 7–1 record on hard courts and carpet.
+Gilbert compiled a 10–5 record in Davis Cup play from 1986 to 1993, with a 7–1 record on hard courts and carpet.